Interim Executive Vice Chancellor for Academic Affairs

-Peter Cowhey is the Qualcomm Endowed Chair in Communications and Technology Policy and dean of GPS.
+Peter Cowhey is the Interim Executive Vice Chancellor for Academic Affairs at UC San Diego.
 As a former senior counselor in the Office of the U.S. Trade Representative and a former chief of the International Bureau of the Federal Communications Commission, Cowhey is a leading expert on the future of communications and information technology markets and policy.
 He specializes in U.S. trade policy, foreign policy, the Internet, global biological threats, international corporate strategy and the microfinance industry to alleviate poverty.
 Cowhey currently serves on a binational experts group appointed by the U.S. and Chinese governments to research and guide innovation policy and is a member of the Council on Foreign Relations.
 In addition to having served on the advisory boards of the United Nations Development Programme and the U.S. Agency for International Development, he has advised more than 50 countries on reforming their communications markets.

 The USMEX staff manages the research agenda of the Center as well as its fellowship program on Mexican studies in the U.S., and the coordination of events and conferences throughout the year.